-2.5.2 Reactor Start-up and Approach to Full Power Operation
+Reactor Startup and Approach to Full-power Operation

-Cold Critical.
+Cold Critical

 The design of the mechanized fuel element handling system, or capsule charger, is such that it cannot load fuel into an empty reactor core.
 Therefore, an initial loading of dummy elements must be made manually before the capsule charger is attached to the reactor during the final stages of system assembly.
 At the start of the cold critical measurements, the reactor will therefore be completely filled with dummy fuel elements and reflector pins.
 Dummy capsules will be replaced manually, one at a time, by fuel capsules until a multiplication of 10 (with shim and rods down) is achieved.
 At this point the capsule charger will be installed and further replacement will be accomplished using the charger.
 Rules governing personnel access to reactor areas will be applied during the cold critical phase of operations.
-Protective instrumentation and interlocks described in Section 2.5.3 will be connected if they are related to nuclear safety considerations.
-Start-up detectors will consist of at least three B10-lined proportional counters.
-A start-up neutron source of sufficient intensity is provided by Pu240 in the fuel itself.
+Protective instrumentation and interlocks described in a subsequent portion of this section of the report will be connected if they are related to nuclear safety considerations.
+Startup detectors will consist of at least three B10 lined proportional counters.
+A startup neutron source of sufficient intensity is provided by Pu240 in the fuel itself.

 The actual charger manipulations involved in replacing the dummy fuel elements with fuel-filled capsules are as follows: The vertical lift mechanism is lowered to engage a fuel element handle; the handle with its dummy element is lifted into the charger housing and the element then unscrewed from the handle.
-The dummy element is transferred out of the housing through a port, and a real fuel element inserted into the housing and attached to the handle by the reverse process.
-The element is then lowered into the reactor vessel and is positioned in the space formerly occupied by the dummy.
+The dummy element is transferred out of the housing through a port, and a real fuel element inserted into the housing